 A bus accident lawyer can also help you with each of these steps.
 Contact a trusted attorney today to get started.

-Talk to a Sandy Springs Bus Accident Lawyer for Free Today
+Connect with a Bus Accident Lawyer in Sandy Springs for Free

-If you or someone you love was injured in a bus accident, John Foy & Associates can help.
+If you or someone you love was injured, the Sandy Springs bus accident attorneys at John Foy & Associates can help.
 We have more than 20 years of experience, and we know what it takes to win these types of cases.
-Call (404) 400-4000 or contact us online to get a FREE consultation and case evaluation today.
+Call or contact us online to get a FREE consultation and case evaluation today.